Your Chances of Getting into College After Being Deferred

 3. How Do I Avoid Getting Deferred?

 If you apply through early action or early decision, there’s no concrete way to avoid getting deferred.
 The only thing you can do to avoid being deferred at your dream college is to craft a perfect application.
-If you want to give yourself a competitive edge over other applicants, consider seeking an admissions consultant’s help
+If you want to give yourself a competitive edge over other applicants, consider getting expert support from a college admissions counselor.

 4. How Else Can I Demonstrate My Continued Interest Besides Writing a LOCI?